 Dress code: 1920's Style Outfits

-Guest bedrooms at the Makeney Hall hotel are tastefully decorated and some rooms offer garden views.
-All rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.
+Guest bedrooms at the Brownsover Hall Hotel are tastefully decorated and all rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.

-Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels elegant function rooms.
-Murder Mystery guests can spend a lazy afternoon relaxing at the hotel or why not take a scenic drive into the Peak District with top attractions such as the spectacular Chatsworth House Hotel not far away.View Details
+Guests will receive a delicious 3 course evening meal whilst the murder mystery takes place in one of the hotels elegant function rooms.
+Murder Mystery guests can spend a lazy afternoon exploring the Warwickshire Countryside or why not take a trip to some of Warwickshire’s top attractions.

 This site Copyright 2007-2023 and all plots are Copyright 2005-2023 Murder 57 .
 All rights reserved.
 Unauthorised copying, duplication or reproduction is strictly forbidden.
 The characters, companies and events portrayed during any Murder 57 Limited murder mystery event are fictitious and similarity to any real person, living or dead or to any company or organisation, existing or otherwise is entirely coincidental and unintentional.